Steiner-254/Web-Development-Course/Week 1/Day2.md

 # Configuring IDE's - Pycharm && Coding A Simple Car Selling Website
 - Installing Pycharm from the Jetbrains and configuring it.
 - Configured Pycharm with a premium license.
-- Coding a basic Website for selling cars named `Shavel API`
+- Coding a basic Website for selling cars named `TravelApy`
 - Basics of developing a website.
 - Directories in an IDE.